layer5io/istio-service-mesh-workshop/lab-2/README.md

 kubectl apply -f istio.yaml
 ```

-***Note to Docker for Desktop users:*** please ensure your Docker VM has atleast 4GiB of Memory without which the services will not all start.
+***Note to Docker for Desktop users:*** please ensure your Docker VM has atleast 4GiB of Memory, which is required for all services to run.

 For Docker for Desktop users:
 ```sh